 This report summarises the work of Internal Audit in the financial year to date.
-Cabinet are requested to note the content of this report prior to its submission to the Audit and Standards Committee on 28 January 2025.
-This paper was presented to CMT on 11 December 2024.
+This paper was presented to CMT on 11 December 2024 and noted by Cabinet on 16 January 2025.
 There is one proposed amendment to the audit plan, with an audit of Tenant Satisfaction Measures replacing the Capital Expenditure audit.
 This responds to a request from the Strategic Director, Housing, Environment and Communities and allows time for the new Director of Finance, Revenues and Benefits and then New Head of Finance to establish themselves in post before the audit takes place.